yao-matrix/deepSpeech2/README.md

-# TensorFlow implementation of deepSpeech
+# TensorFlow implementation of DeepSpeech2
-End-to-end speech recognition using distributed TensorFlow
+End-to-end speech recognition using TensorFlow

-This repository contains TensorFlow code for an end-to-end speech recognition engine using Deep Neural Networks inspired by Baidu's DeepSpeech model, that can train on multiple GPUs.
-This work was based on the code developed by Ford[https://github.com/fordDeepDSP/deepSpeech] and did many changes.
+This repository contains TensorFlow code for an end-to-end speech recognition engine by implementing Baidu's DeepSpeech2 model on IA architectures.
+This work was based on the code developed by Ford[https://github.com/fordDeepDSP/deepSpeech] and many changes have been conducted to fin our solution.

 This software is released under a BSD license.
 The license to this software does not apply to TensorFlow, which is available under the Apache 2.0 license, or the third party pre-requisites listed below, which are available under their own respective licenses.